cforlando/cforlando.github.io/_posts/2016-02-01-your-first-hacknight.md

 Get Going
 =========

 Our goal is to get stuff done.
-Our anti-goal is waiting for permission.
+Our anti-goals are waiting for permission, and waiting to be asked.

 Your marching orders, should you join us: